teakyung25/Exemplar-app/readme.md

 # How to Use
 1. Download the Application through the github
 2. Download PostgreSQL on your Computer
+    1. Create a new Database under port 5432 name it postgres
+    2. Password should be s_dev_2019
 3. Download Node.js on your Computer
 4. Open pgAdmin select the query tool on the top right of the left navigation.
 Put in the following lines:
 ```